An EWPD SMEFT likelihood for the LHC -- and how to improve it with measurements of W and Z boson properties: Interpretation of the ATLAS Drell--Yan triple-differential cross-section measurement and impact on the global EWPD fit

 More than 300 unique sources of systematics affect the measurement, with the dominant ones affecting lepton identification and momentum measurement.
 The effect of each source on the merged analysis bins is determined and used to create a $51\times51$ covariance matrix for the subsequent statistical analysis.

 A SM prediction of Drell--Yan production is generated at next-to-leading order QCD in the \textsc{Powheg} BOX framework~\cite{Alioli:2010xd,Barze:2012tt} with the \textsc{NNPDF3.1nnlo} set of parton distribution functions~\cite{NNPDF:2017mvq}.
 Higher-order corrections to \st are taken into account by setting the weak mixing angle to 0.23130, the SM value predicted from the measurements of \{$M_W$,$M_Z$,$G_\mu$\} using the formulas discussed in Section~\ref{sec:predictions}.
-The linear dependence on \MW is included as a parametric uncertainty in the analysis, while the smaller variation due to other SM input quantities is neglected.
+The linear dependence on \MW is included as a parametric uncertainty in the analysis, while the smaller variations due to other SM input quantities are neglected.

 The dominant uncertainty in the SM prediction originates from PDFs, stemming from uncertainties in the relative contributions of up-quark and down-quark initial states to Drell–Yan production and their predicted momentum fractions.
 Due to different SM couplings, up-quark and down-quark final states yield different asymmetries while other quark flavours create no asymmetry as quarks and anti quarks carry, on average, equal momentum.
 Additionally, the distribution of the momentum fraction carried by up and down (anti) quarks affects the number of events in which the anti quark carries a larger momentum fraction than the valence quark, diluting the observable asymmetry.
 PDF uncertainties are propagated using the Hessian variations of the PDF set and incorporated into the statistical analysis using nuisance parameters with Gaussian constraints.
+The fit thus simultaneously extracts parameters of interest and updated PDFs from the data, albeit in an approximation that is only valid if pulls and nuisance parameter constraints remain small~\cite{Paukkunen:2014zia}.